-The Act also includes specific exemptions to disclosure and therefore certain types of records are to be protected and not made available to the public such as: third party business information; personal information; legal advice given to the Town; law enforcement material; deliberations of Council that are authorized to be held in "closed" meetings; etc.
+The Act also includes specific exemptions to disclosure and therefore certain types of records are to be protected and not made available to the public such as: third party personal information; third party business information; legal advice given to the Town; law enforcement material; deliberations of Council that are authorized to be held in "closed" meetings; etc.

 Request for Access to Information

-If the records you are seeking are not routinely available, you may submit a Request for Access in writing.
+If the records you are seeking are not routinely available, you may submit a Request for Access to Information in writing.
 The request should provide sufficient detail (simple, clear and focused) to reduce processing time and possible service fees.
 The Town is required to respond to your request within 30 business days, however every effort is made to make the records available to you sooner, if possible.
 If your request is complex, we may extend this time within what the Act allows.
 Depending on what you ask for, you may not get access to all information contained within the records, as noted above, and you will be advise of the reasons for refusal.
 If you are not satisfied with the Town's response to your request, you have the right to request the Office of the Information and Privacy Commissioner to review the matter.